Darevskia clarkorum

 Darevskia clarkorum is a species of lizard in the family Lacertidae.
 The species is native to the Republic of Georgia and Turkey.

 Etymology

-The specific name, clarkorum (genitive plural), is in honor of American zoologists Richard J. Clark and Erica D. Clark, who are husband and wife.
+The specific name, clarkorum (genitive plural), is in honor of British zoologists Richard J. Clark and Erica D. Clark, who are husband and wife.

 Geographic range

 D. clarkorum is found in Adjara in southwestern Georgia, and also in adjacent northeastern Turkey.

 Habitat

 The preferred natural habitats of D. clarkorum are forest and rocky areas, at altitudes of 1,500–2,200 m.